I grew up with the horror/slasher films of the 1980s, the ones triggered by John Carpenter’s “Halloween.”

 Horror Fans Know What They Crave

 “St. Agatha” has all the elements one wants in a horror film that is both inventive and just plain fun.
-It has its gory moments, its gross-out moments, its dark humor and a clever and diabolical script, not to mention a terrific ensemble cast.
+It has gory and gross-out moments, dark humor plus a clever, diabolical script.
+Let’s not forget a terrific ensemble cast.

 Anyone who knows the work of screenwriter Clint Sears (“Crow’s Blood,” “The Tension Experience,” “The Lust Experience”) will find his fingerprints over every page of this script.
 The story is perfectly structured.
 The dialogue is crisp and tart.